-- The steering wheel is not being operated so control spool (G) does not move. - The oil from the main pump enters port P of the priority valve and the inlet pressure oil moves the spool (D) to the right. - Almost all of pump flow goes to the loader system (main control valve) through the EF port and partly flows into the hydraulic tank (26).
+- 960A5SE02 - · The steering wheel is not being operated so control spool (G) does not move. - The oil from the steering pump enters port P of the priority valve (16) and the inlet pressure oil moves the spool (D) to the right. - · Almost all of pump flow goes to the loader system (main control valve) through the EF port and partly flows into the hydraulic tank (28) through the spool (D).